rochars/byte-data/README.md

 let packed = byteData.pack(128, {bits: 8});
 ```

-or
+or import just what you need:
 ```javascript
 import {pack} from './dist/byte-data.js';
 let packed = pack(128, {bits: 8});
 ```

 ### Browser
-Use the compiled file in the */dist* folder:
+Use the compiled file in the */dist* folder of this package:
 ```html
 <script src="./dist/byte-data.min.js"></script>
 <script>